shoelace-style/shoelace/docs/components/icon.md

 ### Heroicons

-The following example registers the <a href="https://heroicons.com/" rel="noopener" target="_blank">Heroicons</a> library using the jsDelivr CDN.
+This example registers the [Heroicons](https://heroicons.com/) library using the jsDelivr CDN.
+The registration function maps the name of the icon to its location on the CDN.

 ```html preview
 <div class="icon-custom-heroicons" style="font-size: 24px;">